ChongzhouFang/ChongzhouFang.github.io/_pages/about.md

   - /about.html
 ---

 I am Chongzhou Fang, a PhD candidate at University of California, Davis.
-My main research interest lies in heterogeneous cloud and edge security.
-I focus on both scheduler security and side-channel attack &amp; defense in heterogeneous computing resources like FPGAs.
+My main research interest lies in system security.
+I focus on both cloud scheduler security and side-channel attack &amp; defense in heterogeneous computing resources like FPGAs.
 I also expolore how LLM techniques can be applied to to the field of system security.

 ### <span style="color:red">I am on the academic job market!</span>